 Easy Ways to Detect Air Leaks

-Doing as much as possible to keep your home’s energy efficiency levels high is a no brainer.
-When you make sure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
+When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

 The most common leaks are from drafts coming through your windows or doors.
-These air leaks are generally easy to spot, but air leakage can also originate in less obvious spaces around your home.
+These air leaks are generally easy to spot, but air leakage can also come from less obvious spaces in your home.
 Review the suggestions below to complete your own energy assessment.

 Inside your home

 First, you’ll want to check your windows and doors.
-If they rattle or you can see light through spaces between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
+If they clatter or you can see light coming in around the frame, they’re leaking and undoubtedly wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.

 Next, search your home for cracks and gaps in the following areas: